BTS-OSAV/FGDC-Geospatial-Transportation-Subcommittee/Meetings/October 17, 2018/readme.md

 1. Welcome

-2. **Transportaon Subcommiee Website:** Webinar Information   Join us by webinar: https://connectdot.connectsolutions.com/fgdc_tsc
+2. **Transportation Subcommittee Website:** Webinar Information   Join us by webinar: https://connectdot.connectsolutions.com/fgdc_tsc
 There is no webinar today.
 There was a mixup in the software licensing so we’ll just do a phone call today.
 Audio: (515) 739-1285, 286074#